 If able to retain jurisdiction, the courts will be able to work together to gather the necessary documents and evidence in order to conclude the case.
 For instance, Florida would be able to request copies of the petitions, pleadings, documents from enforcement agencies, seek aid in obtaining certain discovery documents held within the foreign state’s possession or jurisdiction.
 The court “may communicate with a tribunal outside this state in a record, or by telephone, electronic mail, or other means, to obtain information concerning the laws of that state, the legal effect of a judgment, decree, or order of that tribunal, and the status of a proceeding.”
 Therefore, they are many ways to incorporate and collaborate the two distinct state courts.

 The process of enforcing an out of state order can involve different courts, states, and application of laws.
 Therefore, it is imperative that you obtain counsel who understands the procedures required for enforcing an out of state judgment and the involvement of the multiple state courts.
-Seek out an experienced Pensacola Family Law Attorney to discuss the elements of your specific case and obtain more information regarding the steps you must take to protect and fight for your rights.
+Seek out an experienced attorney to discuss the elements of your specific case and obtain more information regarding the steps you must take to protect and fight for your rights.